-Optimising your content to search intent that is associated with your specific target keywords is important because it will ensure that traffic will lead users to your website so that they are able to find what they are looking for.
+Optimising your content to search intent that is associated with your specific target keywords is important because it will make your website visible on Google and lead users to find what they are looking for.
 Below, you will find the ways in which to best optimise your content as well as which intent type is right for your website.

 Whether you should optimize your target keywords for informational intent, navigational intent, transactional intent, or commercial investigation will greatly depend on what your site is offering.

 When searching with Informational Intent, people want to know an answer to a question or problem.
 They will often use specific key words that establish themselves as Informational Intent users.
 These words are:

 While many search engines will display ads and videos, they will also display 3 organic optimisation results that use keywords to answer the individual questions.
 According to Bright Edge, over 40% of a business’s revenue is actually acquired by organic traffic that is led to their page or site by a search engine’s organic feature.
 Full and complete Informational Intent searches may look like this:

 If you want your company, service, brand, or business to show up for the public during Navigational Intent searches, you must use:

 In order to optimise your website.
 Creating a Landing Page, or a stand alone web page, will ensure that the user and potential customer is directed to a recognizable home page or welcome page once they click on your website link.
 The best search optimisations for Navigational Intent usually include these things: